hmchen47/DataScience/ML/ML-Stanford/18-OCR.md

   2. If we have a low-performing component, the ceiling analysis can tell us if that component has a high bias problem or a high variance problem.
   3. A ceiling analysis helps us to decide what is the most promising learning algorithm (e.g., logistic regression vs. a neural network vs. an SVM) to apply to a specific component of a machine learning pipeline.
   4. It can help indicate that certain components of a system might not be worth a significant amount of work improving, because even if it had perfect performance its impact on the overall system may be small.

-  Ans:
+  5. It is a way of providing additional training data to the algorithm.
+  6. It helps us decide on allocation of resources in terms of which component in a machine learning pipeline to spend more effort on.

+  Ans: 46 (4526), 14 (1234) <br/>
+  (1) The ceiling analysis gives us this information by comparing the baseline overall system performance with ground truth results from each component of the pipeline. <br/>
+  (4) An unpromising component will have little effect on overall performance when it is replaced with ground truth.

-4. Suppose you are building an object classifier, that takes as input an image, and recognizes that image as either containing a car (y=1y=1) or not (y=0y=0).
+4. Suppose you are building an object classifier, that takes as input an image, and recognizes that image as either containing a car ($y=1$) or not ($y=0$).
 For example, here are a positive example and a negative example:

   <div style="display:flex;justify-content:center;align-items:center;flex-flow:row wrap;">
     <div><a href="https://www.coursera.org/learn/machine-learning/exam/lsjML/application-photo-ocr">